 I love how social media lets us connect with people around the world.
 But sometimes, we also connect with people who are:

-Blocking on social media means that we are now disconnected, and they can’t see your updates.
+Blocking on social media means we are now disconnected, and they can’t see your updates.

-On many networks, once you block somebody, you can’t see their posts any longer.
+On many networks, once you block somebody, you can no longer see their posts.
 So, that’s something to consider.